This article first appeared in the HFM Billion Dollar Club 2019 Special Report.

 With only a few months to go before the introduction of the Uncleared Margin Rules (UMR) Phase 4 on 1 September, and with Phase 5 arriving in September 2020, we have been working with a number of firms to help them with the necessary preparation tasks.
 There were less than 50 market participants impacted by Phases 1 to 3, but with the introduction of Phases 4 and 5, dealers could face over 1,000 newly in-scope counterparties (NISCs) and over 9,000 new relationships.

 What we have learnt is that there is still a lot of work to be done to meet the requirements and a lot of decisions to be made on the best way forward.
 And then there are the practical issues to contend with, in particular the fact that calculating SIMM is a complex problem which may be easily overlooked at the outset.
-The challenges involved are not to be underestimated, and the impact that modelling differences can have on initial margin calculations can be significant.
+The challenges involved are not to be underestimated, and the impact that modelling differences can have on Initial Margin calculations can be significant.
 These differences, which affect operational processes and lead to potential disputes, will need to be resolved.

 Background